Guides

 3. Savour Italian specialities

 Ranelagh and Rathmines are home to some of the best Italian markets and restaurants in Dublin.
 The Best of Italy near the Beechwood Luas stop is just that, selling everything from fine Italian wine and cured meats to tinned tomatoes and fish, as well as homemade cannoli and gelato.
-When you’ve stocked up on sauces and other supplies for home cooking, grab a deli sandwich at the neighbouring Peperina Garden Bistro, or head toward the Ranelagh stop for an espresso at Er Buchetto Caffe Italiano.
+When you’ve stocked up on sauces and other supplies for home cooking, head toward the Ranelagh stop for an espresso and a tasty panino at Er Buchetto Caffe Italiano.
 For a proper Italian dinner out, book into nearby Antica Venezia or Gigi.
 Want to keep things more casual?
-Order a pizza at UNO Pizza or a plate of fresh pasta at Sprezzatura in Rathmines.
+Order a pizza at UNO, with toppings like spicy n'duja and hot honey.

 4. Grab a pint